Mark Anthony Gonzalez

 Mark Anthony Gonzalez (born September 9, 1994) is a Canadian soccer player.

 Club career

 Gonzalez spent four years playing college soccer at the University of Evansville between 2012 and 2015.

 While at college, Gonzalez appeared for Sigma FC in League 1 Ontario, and Premier Development League side TFC Academy.

 Gonzalez was signed by United Soccer League side Swope Park Rangers on January 20, 2016.

 Gonzalez moved to USL side Reno 1868 on January 5, 2018.
 Gonzalez was released by Reno on December 3, 2018.

 International career

-Mark Anthony Gonzalez was called in to the Canada Under-23 National Team for a tournament in March 2017 in Qatar.
+Gonzalez was born in Canada to a Cuban father and Italian mother.
+He was called in to the Canada Under-23 National Team for a tournament in March 2017 in Qatar.
 The Canada U-23s played a pair of games against Uzbekistan and Qatar on March 25 and 28, 2017 respectively.